hiperesfera/rubberducky/README.md

 # rubberducky

-Reverse-shell DuckyScripts/Payloads for the RubberDucky USB device.
+Reverse-shell payloads (aka DuckyScripts) for the RubberDucky USB device.